Thank you for visiting the TravlerPack CrowdFund MIT page! Below you can find more about our project and our story.

 Multiple interviews with refugees revealed just how hard it is to stay warm:

-Abu Yusuf, age 42, and his family started “gathering old clothes and burning them in a wood heater to protect ourselves from the cold weather since we could not afford fuel.”
+One of the refugees and his family were forced to start “gathering old clothes and burning them in a wood heater to protect ourselves from the cold weather since we could not afford fuel.”

 How do refugees like TravlerPack?